 IPM 210 Information Security and Computer Forensics (3 credits)

 The security of electronically shared information is critical to organizational success.
 Increased connectivity is enabling to business, but is also enabling to unintentional entry of errors as well as intentional theft, modification and destruction of organizational data.
 This course will present an overview of information security management issues that must be addressed by organizations in today's ubiquitously networked environments.
-Specifically, we will delve into information security risks and related protection of data, networks and application software.
-In addition, we will cover computer forensics issues, including discussion on what organizations can do to collect evidence from various types of computer systems that might be employed to commit a crime, how to manage computer crime investigations and how to preserve evidence from various platforms including mobile devices.
+Specifically, the course will delve into information security risks and related protection of data, networks and application software.
+In addition, The course will cover computer forensics issues, including discussion on what organizations can do to collect evidence from various types of computer systems that might be employed to commit a crime,how to manage computer crime investigations, and how to preserve evidence from various platforms including mobile devices.

 IPM 320 Decision Support and Business Intelligence (3 credits)

 Business intelligence provides applications and technologies used to gather, provide access to, and analyze information about company operations.
 Today's managers rely on decision support tools, which utilize the web and graphical user interfaces, for analysis.
 New tools support collaborative work, have embedded artificial intelligence and assign intelligent agents for routine work.
 This course will cover all facets of management support systems (MSS): business intelligence for enterprise decision support, decision support systems, expert systems, and knowledge-based systems.
 Cases are used throughout the course to exemplify concepts and provide students with analysis problems.
 Hands-on experimentation and testing will be done in Excel.

 IPM 340 Special Topics in IPM (3 credits)

 Selected Topics, and Special Topics, are intended to address timely or transient themes or new content areas not intended for permanent course status.
 Any particular topic may be offered only twice.